IDENTIFY. ATTRACT. ENGAGE.

 • The lead becomes part of the sales process and moves toward becoming a customer

-As the sales process continues to gather information on the lead, that information is cycled back to marketing to inform the demand generation process and enable optimization through activities including retargeting, “special offer” campaigns and even as research to improve marketing content.
-This symbiotic cycle represents the collaborative nature of integrated marketing and sales.
+As the sales process continues to gather information on the lead, that information is cycled back to marketing to inform the demand generation process and enable optimization through activities including retargeting, “special offer” campaigns, and even as research to improve marketing content.
+This symbiotic cycle represents the collaborative nature of integrated “smarketing,” or marketing and sales.

-The seamless collaboration between marketing and sales execution delivers exceptional value and a strong bridge between the two functions that help accelerate growth and reach business goals.
+It’s this seamless collaboration between marketing and sales execution that delivers exceptional value and a strong bridge between the two functions that help accelerate growth and reach business goals.

 Sellerant logomark